 Avoid kissing, saliva exchange, and mouth to skin contact

 Avoid direct contact with bodily fluids by using condoms, dental dams, and gloves

 Clean and disinfect all surfaces before and after each client

-Accessible, confidential sexual health services and programs to Regina and surrounding communities.
+Accessible, confidential sexual health services and programs for Regina.
 All information is shared in a positive and non-judgmental manner

 Find local and accessible resources